 A joint appointment constitutes an appointment to a position that is in more than one academic unit.
 The appointee has formal and on-going teaching obligations in each unit, and the line and salary of the position are divided among the units.
-It is the positionthat is jointly assigned.
+It is the position that is jointly assigned.
+However, the personnel berth is assigned to only one academic unit.